 Can You Pay Off a Personal Loan With a Credit Card?

 Credit cards!
 What can’t they do?
 They let you shop online.
 They can open locked doors.
-And they can build up your credit if you use them properly.
+And they may build up your credit if you use them properly.
 But can they be used to pay off a personal loan?
 And even if you can use them to pay off a personal loan, should you?

 These are the questions you will have answered over the course of the next few minutes you spend reading this blog post.